wp-plugins/custom-content-shortcode/readme.txt

 		Thumbnail URL: [content field="thumbnail-url"]
 	[/loop]

-*Display the attachment thumbnails of all posts in the category **tree**, linked to their full-sized images in a lightbox*
+*Display attachment thumbnails of all posts in the category **tree**, linked to full-sized images in a lightbox*

 	[loop type="attachment" category="tree"]
 		<a href='[content field="image-url"]' rel="lightbox">